inkdropapp/docs-old/pages/faq.md

 ## What platforms does Inkdrop run on?

-Prebuilt versions of Inkdrop are available for OS X 10.8 or later, Windows 7 or later, and Ubuntu Linux.
+Inkdrop is available for OS X 10.8 or later, Windows 7 or later, and Ubuntu Linux.

 ## Can I sync my data with DropBox, GoogleDrive, etc?